 If that's the case, what's the felt?
 It looks like it would work easier than trying to get the foam to do that.

-It's called dacron and it's cheap.
+I bought a yard!
+Thanks!It's called dacron and it's cheap.
 Starts out about 1/2 inch thick and will compress down to nothing almost.
 Works great for the wrap!

-This is what I used. http://www.ebay.com/itm/30-wide-Dac...e=STRK:MEBIDX:IT&_trksid=p2060353.m2749.l2649
+This is what I used. http://www.ebay.com/itm/30-wide-Dacron-Wrap-SOLD-BY-THE-YARD/362113520822?ssPageName=STRK:MEBIDX:IT&_trksid=p2060353.m2749.l2649

 The dacron works good to do the wrap.
 Smooths the edges of the padding and gives the vinyl a nice tight fit to the pan.
 Hard to get a decent looking seat with a thick wrap.View attachment 64222 I like the seat foam idea!
 I haven't done a seat but have been collecting pans and materials to do so for some time.
 I was going to glue a cut piece of 3/16" polyethylene sheet to the pan then wrap in 1/2' medium density polyurethane but the Dacron wrap looks much easier to wrap.
 Instead, I think I will use the foams cut to shape and glued on then wrap it in that Dacron.
 The 2 different foam densities should give it a soft feel without bottoming out on my 200 lb butt.